Chrriis/RRDiagram/README.md

 RR Diagram can also be used to generate BNF notation from a model.

-The generated output was insipired from this online-only version: http://railroad.my28msec.com/rr/ui
+The generated output was inspired from this online-only version: http://railroad.my28msec.com/rr/ui

 Binaries can be found on the [SourceForge page](https://sourceforge.net/projects/rrdiagram/).